lwhiteley/css-prefixer/README.md

 npm install --save css-prefixer
 ```

-Once the package has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the package has been installed, it may be required with this line of JavaScript:

 ```js
 var prefixer = require('css-prefixer');